EvilG-MC/EvilG-MC/README.md

 -   👨‍💻 All of my projects are available in **[Repositories](https://github.com/EvilG-MC?tab=repositories)**,
 -   📫 I made things in my free time.
 -   📦 Owner of **[Ganyu Studios](https://github.com/Ganyu-Studios)**.
+-   🐐 A cocogoat fan she is really cute.

 ---